callysto/lesson-plans/notebooks/plants/README.md

 You may also need to do a pip install.
 You can do this from the Jupyter notebook with the "! pip" command:
 - ! pip install "anywidget[dev]"

+Once this is done, you should be able to run the test notebook "Phidget4-anywidget_v2.ipynb"